 The project aimed to analyse the effect of indicator removal in a large, nationally-representative cohort of patients whose care quality has been consistently recorded over time.
 The research provides intelligence on the likely patient impacts of changing existing incentives.
 This is key to understanding the risks of change, but also what the change in practice activity has been as a consequence of removing incentives.

 31 May 2018

-The number of GPs who say they are likely to quit direct patient care within five years rose to 39% in 2017 from 35% in 2015, according to a new survey carried out by University of Manchester researchers.
+The number of GPs who say they are likely to quit direct patient care within five years rose to an all-time high of 39% in 2017, up from 35% in 2015, according to a new survey carried out by University of Manchester researchers.